petersilva/drobo-utils/DEVELOPERS.rst

   3 - Build packages for testing & Install them. (see separate recipe.)

   4 - Run QA.
-   Record results of release tests in the branch (QA.txt) As new tests are created, modify QA.txt on trunk for to keep references for the next release.
+   Record results of release tests in the branch (QA.rst) As new tests are created, modify QA.rst on trunk for to keep references for the next release.

   5 - Commit & Push QA'd branch